tamascsaba/jsconf-2024-presentation/slides/slides.md

 ---

-# Let's take a look one of the biggest health issue in Japan
+# Let's take a look at one of the biggest health issues in Japan 🇯🇵
-## Overwork and Burnout
+## Overwork and Burnout 🔥

 > In the tech industry in Japan, 57% of developers report working more than 8 hours daily, leading to burnout (*Stack Overflow Developer Survey*).